yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/7_Run_Detection_Test.md

 ```sh
 mdatp health --field real_time_protection_enabled
 ```
 If real-time protection is enabled, the output will be *true*.

 > By default configuration, Real time protection is enabled.

-### Optinal Steps: Emable Real Time Protection (RTP)
-enable
+> If RTP is disabled, you can run following command to enable it. enable
 ```sh
 sudo mdatp config real_time_protection_enabled --value enabled